Panama City murder suspect caught hiding in closet - NewsBreak

 PANAMA CITY, Fla. ( WMBB ) — A murder suspect hid in a closet and hid the murder weapon in a cereal box in a failed attempt to hide from the police shortly after the killing, according to court records.

-When he wouldn’t leave Levy and Taylor got into a physical altercation.
-Court records state Levy pulled a gun out of his waistband and shot Taylor three times.
+When he wouldn’t leave Levy and Murray got into a physical altercation.
+Court records state Levy pulled a gun out of his waistband and shot Murray three times.

 He then drove away from the scene and hid the gun in a cereal box and hid in a closet at an apartment on Laurie Avenue.
 Panama City Police officers found Levy and the gun a short time later.

-During an interview after he was arrested Levy said Taylor choked him and slammed him into a wall and that he was able to get a gun out of Taylor’s waistband and shoot him with it.
+During an interview after he was arrested Levy said Murray choked him and slammed him into a wall and that he was able to get a gun out of Murray’s waistband and shoot him with it.
 However, when investigators told Levy they found the gun he admitted that he had lied about the shooting.

 “The defendant stated once he pulled the firearm out, the victim let go of him,” investigators wrote.
 “The defendant then stated he fired multiple shots at the victim at close range. … The defendant then picked up his shoe and fled in his Honda Civic with the firearm still in his possession.”

-Note: Editor’s Note: The original article incorrectly stated that Taylor was involved in the physical altercation and was shot three times.
-The article has since been corrected.
-We apologize for the error.